-Welcome to the 2020 Osher Institutes National Conference
+Welcome to the 2020 Osher Institutes Virtual Conference

 The opening plenary session provides a general orientation of the conference agenda, staff introductions, and some inspiring words from our Bernard Osher Foundation colleagues.
-This session also includes an overview of the “State of the OLLI Network,” as well as the first of three installments of “Woo-Hoo!” competition entries.
+This session also will include an overview of the “State of the OLLI Network.”

 Mary Bitterman, President, The Bernard Osher Foundation